 Typically, a student must withdraw by the withdrawal deadline for an EW application to be considered.
 Approved EW applications will result in an “EW” being placed on the transcript to replace a “W” notation.
 Normally, students who attempt the final exam are not considered for an EW.

-EWs are not included in the withdrawal limit noted in section B.14.1 (Withdrawal from a Course).
+EWs are not included in the withdrawal limit noted in B.14.1 Withdrawal from a Course.
 The impact of EWs on the program completion time will vary by faculty or program.
-Decisions around extensions to program completion times will be reviewed on a case-by-case basis by the Faculty.
-Students must submit a letter requesting an extenuating circumstance withdrawal to the Office of the Registrar (undergraduate students) or the Faculty of Graduate Studies (graduate students) along with applicable supporting documentation.
+Faculties will review extensions to program completion times on a case-by-case basis.

-In cases where an EW request is denied, students may file an appeal in writing to the Office of the Vice-Provost (Student Experience) who will coordinate the Appeal Board.
-Students must provide: a) a copy of the decision; b) a statement of the basis for appeal; c) a statement of facts relevant to the basis of appeal; d) a statement of the outcome sought; and e) any supporting documentation that the student intends to refer to at the appeal hearing.
+In cases where an EW request is denied, students may file an appeal in writing to the Office of the Vice-Provost (Student Experience) within 10 business days of the date of the EW decision notification.
+Students must provide: a) a copy of the decision; b) a statement of the grounds for appeal; c) a statement of facts relevant to the grounds of appeal; d) a statement of the outcome sought; and e) any supporting documentation.

 For more information on how to apply for an EW visit: ucalgary.ca/registrar/registration/appeals.